Georgetown’s three-game winning streak comes to an end against TCU

 “We have a long hill to climb.”

 The Horned Frogs (9-1) rallied after falling behind 61-59 midway through the second half with a 14-3 run that ultimately determined the game.
-The Georgetown defense seemed to disappear for the stretch as TCU got out in transition, knocked down a pair of triples and got a couple buckets deep in the paint.
-TCU led 73-64 — its largest lead of the game — with 4:14 left and the Hoyas (6-5) didn’t get to 73 points until 21 seconds remained.
+The Georgetown defense seemed to disappear for the stretch as TCU got out in transition, knocked down a pair of threes and got a couple of buckets deep in the paint.
+TCU led 73-64 — its largest lead of the game — with 4:14 left, and the Hoyas (6-5) didn’t get to 73 points until 21 seconds remained.

 “It seemed like we got rebounds and transition baskets,” TCU Coach Jamie Dixon said.
-“That’s really what it seemed. … The couple of layups we got in transition, I thought were huge.
+“That’s really what it seemed. … The couple of layups we got in transition I thought were huge.
 It started with a stop on the defensive end.
 And we limited the threes down the stretch, which is what we wanted to do.
 They got some layups, but given the lead we had, the threes or fouls would have been more detrimental.”

-The Horned Frogs led for more than 26 minutes of game time, but never by double-digits and usually by just a possession or two until that late spurt.
-A bigger and more physical TCU team outrebounded Georgetown, 44-35, but that only equated to a four-point difference in second-chance points.
+The Horned Frogs led for more than 26 minutes of game time but never by double digits and usually by just a possession or two until that late spurt.
+A bigger and more physical TCU team outrebounded Georgetown 44-35, but that equated to only a four-point difference in second-chance points.
 The teams essentially were dead even outside of that second-half TCU run.

 Aminu Mohammed posted game highs with 21 points and 11 rebounds as he carried much of the load throughout the night.
-The five-star freshman drew gasps when he split a pair of defenders that were trying to trap him with a quick dribble, attacked the rim and finished a two-handed dunk through contact and with the defender getting a hand on the ball in the air.
-The three-point play accounted for the lone points scored during that deciding second-half run.
+The five-star freshman drew gasps when he split a pair of defenders who were trying to trap him with a quick dribble, attacked the rim and finished a two-handed dunk through contact and with the defender getting a hand on the ball in the air.
+The three-point play accounted for the Hoyas’ lone points during that deciding second-half run.

-Kaiden Rice added 14 points for Georgetown and Donald Carey finished with 12.
+Kaiden Rice added 14 points for Georgetown, and Donald Carey finished with 12.

-“I'm always aggressive,” Mohammed said.
-“Coach told me I've got to be ready.
+“I’m always aggressive,” Mohammed said.
+“Coach told me I’ve got to be ready.
 He always preaches next man up.
-So, coming into the game, I knew I got to do everything I've got to do to help my team win.
+So coming into the game, I knew I got to do everything I’ve got to do to help my team win.

-“I felt like this was our game and I felt like we let one slide.
+“I felt like this was our game, and I felt like we let one slide.
 I felt like they stole that one from us.
 This game was ours.
-We came prepared for this game and it's unfortunate that we lost this game.”
+We came prepared for this game, and it’s unfortunate that we lost this game.”

-Guard Mike Miles paced TCU with 20 points, six rebounds, five assists and three steals and Chuck O’Bannon Jr. added 15 points and seven rebounds.
+Guard Mike Miles paced TCU with 20 points, five assists and three steals, and Chuck O’Bannon Jr. added 15 points and seven rebounds.
 Miles has scored in double figures every game this season.

 “The second half, they put Mohammed on me — a bigger and stronger defender, once I started [to] get going and got my shot going,” Miles said.
 “He’s a good player.
 We came in the game knowing he’s a good player.
 He did a solid job on me in the beginning of the second half.
 But we got the win, so we’re good.”